National Career Readiness Certificate (CRC)

 Make yourself stand out from other job applicants – Prove to your employers that you have the ‘real world’ skills to succeed

 The National Career Readiness Certificate (CRC) is an assessment-based credential developed by ACT Inc. (the same organization that developed the SAT, GRE, GMAT, etc) to help employees gain skills and to help employers make better decisions during the hiring process.

-This is a portable, national credential that promotes career development and skill attainment for the individual and confirms to employers that an individual possesses basic workplace skills in the following areas: Reading For Information, Applied Math, and Locating Information.
+This is a portable, national credential that promotes career development and skill attainment for the individual and confirms to employers that an individual possesses basic workplace skills in the following areas: Workplace Documents, Applied Math, and Graphic Literacy.

 The CRC is widely used by employers, educators, workforce developers, and others with a stake in the success of the economy.
 More than 2.8 million CRCs have been issued nationwide since the credential was introduced in 2006.

 Anyone interested in getting CRC certified, can attend a workshop on Tuesdays by signing up at: www.carteret.edu/forms/crcworkshop.
 At this workshop you’ll get a login and password to access online study materials to help you prepare for the assessments.
 You can access these study materials anywhere you have access to the internet until you feel ready to take the assessment.